All posts by happyholistichealth

 • Green tea gets bitter as it cools down.

 • Experts advise to not use boiling water in the preparation of green tea as it destroys the flavonoids which give the healing potential.
+85 degrees Celsius is recommended.

 • Green tea marries well with other herbal and floral flavours.

-Once I realized that unlike black teas, the strength and temperature of the green tea brew was far more crucial to drinking pleasure, I quickly came to enjoy it.
-In fact I enjoyed it so much that I had to careful not to drink too much and this leads to digestive problems.
+Once I realised that unlike black teas, the strength and temperature of the green tea brew was far more crucial to drinking pleasure, I quickly came to enjoy it.
+In fact, I enjoyed it so much that I had to be careful not to drink too much as this leads to digestive problems.
 Now I stick to three or four cups a day.

 Green tea is often combined with other ingredients.
 Jasmine is one of the more common ones.
 Recently I found a wonderful mix of green tea and berries.
 Not only is it delicious, it is also loaded with antioxidants.